Airman: Coast Guard

-In the U.S. Coast Guard, the ranks are very similar or identical to the ones in the U.S. Navy, and a Coast Guard airman is identical in rank and pay to an Airman in the Navy.
-Coast Guard Airman is the enlisted rank that corresponds to the pay grade of E-3 in the Coast Guard's aviation field, and includes both men and women.
-Airman is just above the Coast Guard rank of airman apprentice, Seaman Apprentice, fireman apprentice which is the E-2 pay grade, but it is just below the rank of Petty Officer Third Class, E-4 pay grade.
+The U.S. Coast Guard rank of airman is identical to the pay grade and naval rank of the U.S Navy.
+Coast Guard Airman corresponds to the pay grade of E-3 in the Coast Guard's aviation field respectively.
+Airman is classified as the rank above the Coast Guard rank of airman apprentice, Seaman Apprentice, Fireman Apprentice which is the E-2 pay grade, but it is directly below the rank of Petty Officer Third Class, E-4 pay grade.
+A airman may be tasked with maintaining and stowing aircraft to gain experience.

-Venezuela

-The rank is used by the National Bolivarian Armed Forces of Venezuela.